deepub/CosmosSQLCalipers/README.md

                                         container is created
     --reporter                          CONSOLE or CSV.
 The results of the test will be sent to the appropriate reporter
+    --deleteContainer                   Optional.
+Defaults to false.
+Delete and recreate the container or not(Y/N) or (true/false)
 ````

 ## Building and running